regina-normal/regina/packaging/readmes/README-debian-squeeze.txt

 Regina for Debian:  Squeeze (Debian 6.0)
 ----------------------------------------

-Debian packages for Regina are not distributed from the SourceForge site.

-If you use Squeeze (the Debian 6.0 release), you can obtain packages from the official Regina repository on people.debian.org.
+If you use Squeeze (the Debian 6.0 release), you can obtain packages from the official Regina repository on people.debian.org:

 1. Add Regina's location to your list of repositories.